What is a Caesarean Section?

 A cesarean section, also called a C-section, is surgery to deliver a baby through the abdomen.
-It's used when it is impossible or not advised to deliver the baby through the vagina.
-A C-section sometimes is scheduled in advance, but it also may be done in an emergency.
+It’s used when:

 What It's Used For

-A C-section may be done for reasons related to the mother's or the baby's health, or conditions related to the pregnancy or process of labor.
+A C-section may be done for reasons related to the health of the mother or baby, or conditions related to the pregnancy or process of labor.

 Reasons related to a mother’s health that may lead to a C-section include:

-Past surgeries involving the uterus.
-The most common such surgery is a past C–section.
-However, many women can try to deliver a baby vaginally after a previous C-section.
+- Past surgeries involving the uterus.
+The most common such surgery is a past C–section in the thick part of the uterus, a so-called classical cesarean.
+These are the minority of cesareans however.
+And many women can try to deliver a baby vaginally after a previous C-section.

-Infection.
-If a mother has an infection that may be passed on to the baby during a vaginal delivery, that's another case when a C-section would be recommended.
-In some women with HIV, for example, cesarean delivery may be recommended to minimize the risk of the baby being infected during the course of labor and delivery.
+- Infection.
+If a mother has an infection that may be passed on to the baby during a vaginal delivery, that’s another case when a C-section would be recommended.
+In some women with HIV or genital herpes, for example, cesarean delivery may be recommended to minimize the risk of the baby being infected during the course of labor and delivery.

 Reasons for cesarean delivery related to the baby’s condition include:

-Multiple gestation (delivering twins, triplets, or a greater number of multiples vaginally is complex, especially if all are not head-first)
+- Multiple gestation (delivering triplets or a greater number of multiples vaginally is complex, especially if all are not head-first)

 Reasons for cesarean delivery related to the pregnancy include:

-Failure of the baby to descend through the birth canal during labor.
+- Failure of the baby to descend through the birth canal during labor and pushing.

 In some cases, cesarean delivery is clearly appropriate.
 The use of C-sections sections in these circumstances has made delivery dramatically safer for both mother and child.